 1: Retrieving the Real-Time Data

-The first workspace gathers the data from the source and processes it for sending out to other workspaces that will take action on the real-time data.
+The first workspace gathers the data from the source and processes it before sending it to other workspaces that will act on the real-time data.
 This first workspace acts as an intermediary between the source and our applications.

-For the purpose of demonstration, we used a pre-recorded dataset that streams out data at 30-second intervals to the WebSocketSender.
-We used simulated real-time data because the demo needs to be always available on Safe.com and the U.S. Geological Survey could be unreliable or have downtime.
+For demonstration, we used a pre-recorded dataset that streams data at 30-second intervals to the WebSocketSender.
+We used simulated real-time data because the demo must always be available on Safe.com, and the U.S. Geological Survey could be unreliable or have downtime.

-Normally, this is not the case.
+This is usually not the case.
 Instead, you can connect directly to the source through a web connection and send the data out each time new data is received through a WebSocketSender.

 Retrieving Data From the Source Using a REST API